 Technicians are on the front lines of healthcare engineering.
-Special Technician Training passes give these key team members access to a full day of programming, tradeshows, meals and networking opportunities for just $50.
-Don’t miss this cost-effective opportunity for critical training and insights.
+Special Technician Training passes give these key team members access to a full day of programming, tradeshows, meals and networking opportunities for just $75.
+Don’t miss this cost-effective opportunity to provide critical training and insights to technicians.

 9:15 a.m. – 10:15 a.m.

 [Technician Training] Fire Compartmentation and Opening Protective Safety Testing by UL

 will look at the specific testing and standards for fire rated walls, door openings, and penetration opening protection features.
 You’ll walk away with a better understanding of how the test standards are linked, as well as how to access rated products and assemblies.

 1:00 p.m. – 2:00 p.m.

 [Technician Training] ICRA Best Practices in Health Care Construction

 This session focuses on best practices in health care construction to control contaminants during construction of an occupied facility.

 Door Prizes in Trade Show